hashicorp/terraform/website/intro/examples/index.html.markdown

 # Example Configurations

-These examples are designed to help you understand some of the ways Terraform can be used.
+The examples in this section illustrate some of the ways Terraform can be used.

 All examples are ready to run as-is.
 Terraform will